East Hero 1 MF.jpg

 A Body and Nervous-System Based Approach

 EMDR recognizes that trauma isn’t just a story; it’s a nervous system response.
 You might logically understand that you’re safe, loved, or cared for, but still feel fear, tension, or self-doubt in your body.
-EMDR works directly with the brain-body connection, helping you feel the safety that you already know is true.
+EMDR works directly with the brain-body connection, helping you finally experience the feeling of safety.

 For clients who struggle with eating disorders, body image, or chronic self-criticism, EMDR can be especially supportive.
 Many of those patterns develop as ways to cope with pain or threats from the past.
 When the original wound heals, the coping becomes less necessary and your relationship with yourself can soften.